JJScar/JJSCar/README.md

 # Gm GM!
 JJS Here
-A Web3 builder and security researcher, an active contributor on [OnlyDust](onlydust.xyz) and active participant on [Cantina](cantina.xyz), [CodeHawks](https://codehawks.cyfrin.io/) and [Code4rena](https://code4rena.com/).
+A Cairo | Starknet builder, an active contributor on [OnlyDust](onlydust.xyz) and a security researcher.

-I am passiante about becoming an undeniable individual in this space, with an emphasis on helping others!
-This means creating educational content and inspiring others to change their life, as the industry has done to me.

 For a deaper understanding of what I have done already, see my pinned repos, or navigate the full list.
 For my presance on other platforms see the links below!